 It is common to be anxious before your first therapy session, especially before you meet someone you don’t know, who you will reveal parts of yourself and your life.

-The purpose of this article is to answer to some of the most common questions about the first therapy session.
+The purpose of this article is to answer some of the most common questions about the first therapy session.

 I will write about what happens in the first therapy session and what you can expect to gain after the first meeting.

 Of course there are different ways in which psychotherapists manage a first session, and it may be personalized to the needs and individuality of each patient.

-What do I need to know before a first session?
+What do I need to know before the first session?